CONSTITUTION and BY-LAWS

 B. The Vice-President may be removed from office by a two-thirds vote of the board.

-A. The Secretary-Treasurer is appointed by and serves at the pleasure of the President.
+A. The Secretary is appointed by and serves at the pleasure of the President.

-B. The Secretary-Treasurer shall document and maintain the business and financial records of ASSA.
-The financial records shall be presented to the member clubs at the November meeting and a final report at the close of the officer’s tenure.
+B. The Secretary shall document and maintain the business records of ASSA.
+The business records shall be presented to the membership at the General Membership meeting held during the State Championship Shoot and the Executive Board Members during the January meeting and a final report at the close of the officer’s tenure.

-C. The Secretary-Treasurer shall establish and maintain mail contact with member clubs and act as the point of contact for registered shoot sanction approval by ASSA.
+C. The Treasurer shall establish and maintain mail contact with member clubs and act as the point of contact for payment of all registered shoot fees sanctioned by ASSA.

 A. The Chief Referee is appointed by and serves at the pleasure of the President.